The San Francisco Foundation

 • Protests and solidarity actions with targeted communities (immigrants, LGBTQIA+, BIPOC)

-• Community safety and legal defense initiatives
+• Community safety and legal defence initiatives

 • Know-your-rights trainings